flare-foundation/connected-chains-docker/README.md

 Bootstrap time depends on your infrastructure and network, in our testing it is a few hours for litecoin, dogecoin and xrpl, more than a day for bitcoin and weeks for algorand.

 # Installation

+The provided `install.sh` was written for Ubuntu 20.04, adapt the script if you are running a different operating system.

 ```
 git clone https://github.com/flare-foundation/connected-chains-docker /opt/connected-chains
 cd /opt/connected-chains